Nico Prost: 24 Hours of Le Mans

-In 2007, he competed with Team Oreca in a Saleen S7-R with Laurent Groppi and Jean-Philippe Belloc and finished 5th in his category.
+In 2007, Prost competed with Team Oreca in a Saleen S7-R with Laurent Groppi and Jean-Philippe Belloc and finished fifth in his category.

-In 2009, he raced for the first time in the LMP1 category, with Speedy Racing Team Sebah.
-He drove a great race, especially on Sunday morning with a stunning quadruple stint which moved the car from 8th to 5th.
+In 2009, Prost raced for the first time in the LMP1 category, with Speedy Racing Team Sebah.
+He drove a great race, especially on Sunday morning with a stunning quadruple stint which moved the car from eighth to fifth.
 Unfortunately, a gearbox problem later dropped the car to 14th.

-After a difficult year in 2010, where he nonetheless drove the fastest lap of rebellion cars, he had a great race in 2011.
-Prost and his teammates Jani and Bleekemolen finished 6th and 1st in the unofficial petrol class.
+After a difficult year in 2010, where he nonetheless drove the fastest lap of rebellion cars, Prost had a great race in 2011.
+Prost and his teammates Jani and Bleekemolen finished sixth and first in the unofficial petrol class.

 In the 80th edition of the 24 Hours of Le Mans in 2012, Prost and the Rebellion Racing Team got the fourth place in the LM-P1 class along with his co-drivers Neel Jani and Nick Heidfeld, their Lola B12/60 Coupe Toyota covered a total of 367 laps (3,108.123 miles), in the Circuit de la Sarthe.
 Prost drove the last stage of the competition.

 Le Mans Series

-In 2009, he participated in the European Le Mans Series for Speedy Racing Team Sebah alongside Marcel Fässler and Andrea Belicchi.
+In 2009, Prost participated in the European Le Mans Series for Speedy Racing Team Sebah alongside Marcel Fässler and Andrea Belicchi.
 The trio finished 5th in the championship.

-Since 2010 he is racing in the European Le Mans Series for Rebellion Racing alongside Swiss racing driver Neel Jani.
+Since 2010, he is racing in the European Le Mans Series for Rebellion Racing alongside Swiss racing driver Neel Jani.

 FIA World Endurance Championship

 The Lola B12/60 that Prost drove in the 2012 24 Hours of Le Mans.

 In 2012 and 2013, Prost competed in the FIA World Endurance Championship with Rebellion Racing in a LMP1-class Lola B12/60 Toyota.
-With his mate Neel Jani, they won 9 races in these two years in the LMP1 privateer category.
-He will race the new Rebellion R-One in the 2014 FIA World Endurance Championship season.
+With his mate Neel Jani, they won nine races in these two years in the LMP1 privateer category.
+He would race the new Rebellion R-One in the 2014 FIA World Endurance Championship season.
 Prost has won the first four races of 2014 in the LMP1-L Category and has already clinched the title in the category.

 American Le Mans Series

 Prost clinched back to back victories at Petit Le Mans in 2012 and 2013.
-He also finished 3rd in the Sebring 12 Hours in 2013.
+He also finished third in the Sebring 12 Hours in 2013.

 Andros Trophy

 During the 2009–2010 winter, Prost participated to the famous Andros Trophy ice racing series in the electrical car category.
-He clinched the championship with 5 poles, 6 wins, and 18 podiums out of 21 races.
+He clinched the championship with five poles, six wins, and eighteen podiums out of 21 races.
 He successfully defended his title during the 2010–2011 winter.

-In 2011–2012, he joined his dad in the works Dacia team and claimed the rookie title in the main series.
+In 2011–2012, Prost joined his dad in the works Dacia team and claimed the rookie title in the main series.